gruntwork-io/docs/docs/2.0/docs/pipelines/installation/addingexistingrepo.md

 ## Prerequisites

-- **Active Gruntwork Subscription**: Ensure your account includes access to Pipelines.
+- **Active Gruntwork subscription**: Ensure your account includes access to Pipelines.
 Verify access by navigating to the "View team in GitHub" option in the [Gruntwork Developer Portal's account page](https://app.gruntwork.io/account) if you are an admin.
 From the GitHub team UI, search for "pipelines" under the repositories tab to confirm access.
-- **AWS Credentials**: You need credentials with permissions to create resources in the AWS account where Pipelines will be deployed.
+- **AWS credentials**: You need credentials with permissions to create resources in the AWS account where Pipelines will be deployed.
 This includes creating an OpenID Connect (OIDC) Provider and AWS Identity and Access Management (IAM) roles for Pipelines to use when deploying infrastructure.

-## Setting Up the repository
+## Setting up the repository

 ### Account information